-More and more women are finding opportunities in motorsport on and off the track.
+More and more women in motorsport are finding opportunities on and off the track.

 Over time, motorsport is slowly losing its male-dominated image as increasing numbers of women are taking part in the sport and working behind the scenes in the fast-paced and exciting industry.
 From aerospace engineers to precision machinists, there are hundreds of opportunities for young women to start a career in the glamorous world of motorsport.